Microsoft EA Cost Optimization FAQs

 - Support: Some SA packages include support incidents or even 24×7 problem resolution support for certain products.
 It is cost-effective to use these instead of paying Microsoft (or a partner) for support incidents.

 The key is to use these benefits.
-They are part of the EAโs value proposition.
+They are part of the EA’s value proposition.
 If they go unused, you effectively paid for something and got nothing (which increases your effective cost per license).
 Companies that rigorously utilize SA benefits effectively lower their total cost of ownership.

 For example, if you tally the dollar value of all the training, consulting, and support you consumed via SA, you can subtract that from the EA cost when calculating ROI.
-Itโs not a cash โrefund,โ but services you didnโt have to pay for elsewhere, which is money saved.

 Read Microsoft EA Negotiations FAQs.